rpaut03l/poisonedrag-ragshield-group6-iitj_TriShieldRAG/docs/study/RAGSHIELD_PRACTICE.md

 Page 5 — Results Dashboard
   Do: click "Run evaluation"
   See: ASR % for No-Defense vs RAG-Shield, all 10 questions
+       (or however many questions your active mode's dataset has)
-  Proves: the headline number (91%→0-13%) is real, computed live
+  Proves: the headline number is real, computed live — works
+          identically whether you're in DEMO_MODE=0 or DEMO_MODE=2
 ```

 [⬆ Back to top](#top)